 The original alternator was already changed to a 10SI alternator with internal voltage regulation when I bought the truck.
 I'm not sure what the amperage output is, but most likely it is 72 amps.
 Since I am adding electric cooling fans and an electric fuel pump, I am concerned with power output at idle.
 I changed the alternator to a 140 amp Tuff Stuff CS-144 when the serpentine belt drive was installed.
-The "exciter"wire to the distributor may need a diode or resistor inline, but mine did not.
+The "exciter" wire to the distributor may need a diode or resistor inline, but mine did not.
 The advantage of the CS144 is that it puts out 13.8 to 14.5 volts with at least 50 amps at idle, and is very reliable.
 I need that power output at idle to run the electric fans.

 The original battery cables were 6 gauge.
 There was a 16 gauge wire going from the positive battery post to the junction block, with a 20 gauge fusible link inline.
 I got new 1/0 gauge battery cables from Custom Battery Cables.
 The positive cable is 62" long with a 90 degree bent 3/8" HD lug for the starter connection, and a 12" 4 gauge pigtail with a regular 1/4" lug going to the junction block.
 The negative cable is 42" long with a 3/8" HD lug that connects to the engine block, and a 14" long 4 gauge pigtail with a 5/16" lug that connects to the radiator support near the battery.

-There was originally a 12 gauge wire from the alternator to the junction block.
+There originally was a 12 gauge wire from the alternator to the junction block.
 The American Autowire Classic Update kit comes with a 6 gauge wire from the alternator with a 3 mm fusible link, although I am not going to use the fusible link.
-When I put in the CS144 alternator, I will put in a 4 gauge wire from the alternator to a 150 amp circuit breaker mounted near the junction block to replace the original 12 gauge wire.
-Then there will be a 4 gauge wire with 1/4" lugs on both ends going from the circuit breaker to the junction block.
+When I put in the CS144 alternator, I put in a 4 gauge wire from the alternator to a 150 amp circuit breaker mounted near the junction block to replace the original 12 gauge wire.
+Then there is a 4 gauge wire with 1/4" lugs on both ends going from the circuit breaker to the junction block.
 The alternator has a .21" stud (an unusual size), so this wire will have regular 1/4" ring terminals on both ends.
 This wire goes across the top of the radiator.

 There is a 30 amp circuit breaker going from the junction block to the main wiring harness.
 The alternator breaker and the main harness breaker replace the function of the original fusible links.

 The American Autowire harness already has the ammeter wiring removed, and has provisions for the dash gauges.
 I'm not using the tan brake warning switch wire under the hood, the tan brake warning light wire in the dash (no printing), or 3 (yellow, purple and purple/white) wires intended for a VSS option under the hood.
 There is a light blue wire coming from the rear body kit that is intended for a 3rd brake light that I will not use.
-In the instrument cluster kit, connector H with a yellow and purple wire will not be used - this is for an electronic speedometer.
+In the instrument cluster kit, connector H with a yellow and purple wire is not used - this is for an electronic speedometer.
 And there is a brown Park Lamp wire in the instrument cluster kit that is used to dim the panel lights when the headlights are on - this is needed for a Dakota Digital dash, but not for me.

 The Vintage Air A/C system came with a binary switch.
 Basically the under dash system decides when it wants the A/C compressor to come on, and sends 12 volts to the compressor to energize the A/C clutch.
 Except the 12 volt signal goes through a binary switch on the way to the compressor.
 If the pressure in the high pressure side of the A/C is above about 30 psi and below about 406 psi, it energizes the A/C clutch - otherwise the clutch is not energized if there is no refrigerant (too low pressure) or a blocked expansion valve (too high pressure).

 But I am using an electric fan, so I am using a trinary switch.
 A trinary switch has 4 connections - 2 of them are wired in exactly like the binary switch.
 The other 2 connections are used to turn the fan on when the A/C system is working kind of hard.
 This connection closes when the high side A/C line has 256 psi or more.
 On this connection side, one line goes to the fan relay, and the other side is grounded to the frame.
-Since I am using an AutoCool module to control the fans, I will connect this to the "F/S" (or fail safe) connection to ground this connection and turn the fans on.
+Since I am using an AutoCool module to control the fans, I connected this to the "F/S" (or fail safe) connection to ground this connection and turn the fans on.

-The dark blue wire in the American Autowire harness that is intended for a fuel pump will be used to switch power to the electric fuel pump.
-But I'm adding a security feature to the fuel pump wiring.
+The dark blue wire in the American Autowire harness that is intended for a fuel pump will is used to switch power to the electric fuel pump.
+But I've added a security feature to the fuel pump wiring.
 Since the Vintage Air A/C system does not use the fan switch in the dash, I'm using it to enable the fuel pump when the fan switch is in the "correct" position.
 The dark blue wire in the wiring harness goes to the relay +energize terminal, and coming off the -energize terminal is a wire that goes to the fan switch on the dash.
 The other side of the fan switch goes to chassis ground.
 The common terminal of this relay gets power from the junction block through a 20 amp circuit breaker and the normally open terminal goes to the electric fuel pump.